baekka1/lsdp-final-project/results.md

 |soc-LiveJournal1 | | ||
 |twitter_original_edges | | ||
 |com-orkut.ungraph | | ||

+Discussion of the merits of your algorithms such as the theoretical merits (i.e. if you can show your algorithm has certain guarantee).
+The scalability of your approach
+Depth of technicality
+Novelty
+Completeness
+Readability

 ## Description of Approach
 In our approach, we used the parallel PIVOT algorithm along with inner local